Fake Krugerrands or Just Low Gold Content?

 - X-ray diffraction is a good indicator of metal content and any deficiency should be investigated further either by a visual check for authenticity (i.e. fake), damage or by further destructive tests for metal content if appropriate.

-- Any serious deficiencies require cupellation as a definitive test but will require a hold drilled into the coin thus making it unsuitable for re-sale.
+- Any serious deficiencies require cupellation as a definitive test but will require a hole drilled into the coin thus making it unsuitable for re-sale.

 - All testing methods are subject to varying degrees of error or tolerance.